 “Their music is fun and something I would want to hear live.
 The vibes are loose and encourage a good time in a Vampire Weekend type of way... the sound is undeniably catchy and well written.”

-Fake Frank was founded by multi-instrumentalist and Brown University student Dan Avedis Masotti in 2016.
-Teaming up with Berklee student and Billy Joel Foundation Scholarship recipient Jeremy Kaplan, as well as drummer/percussionist Harrison Kravis, the band released three singles that led to the debut self-titled album in March 2018.
-Their music has garnered radio play and positive critical feedback, including receipt of The Deli Magazine’s ‘New England Emerging Artist of the Month’ in March, 2017.
-Jazz guitarist Jon Chernack rounds out the four piece lineup, which has played live in the NYC area.
+Fake Frank was founded by Brown University singer/songwriter Dan Avedis Masotti, great-grandson of Nashville Hall of Fame songwriter George Vaughn Horton.
+Teaming up with Berklee multi-instrumentalist and Billy Joel Foundation Scholarship recipient Jeremy Kaplan, as well as drummer Harrison Kravis, the band released three singles that led to the debut self-titled album in March 2018.
+Their music has garnered radio play and positive critical feedback, including receipt of The Deli Magazine’s ‘New England Emerging Artist of the Month' in March, 2017.
+Jazz guitarist Jon Chernack rounds out the four-piece lineup, which has played live in New England and the greater NYC area.